 - whether you are the subject of any criminal proceedings at the moment, and

-- whether you have claimed to be a registered nurse or midwife since you knew you had been struck-off.
+- whether you have claimed to be a registered nurse, midwife or nursing associate since you knew you had been struck-off.

 The case presenter will read a summary of the facts that lead to your striking-off, then the chair will ask you or your representative if you want to say anything to the panel.
 This is your opportunity to put forward your case for restoration to the register.

 The NMC’s case presenter will ask you questions about your application, before handing over to the panel to ask you more questions.

 Before the hearing ends, the chair will offer you a chance to make any final points in support of your application.

 The panel will then retire in private to discuss your application and make its decision.